biowasm/biowasm/tools/minimap2/README.md

 ### Warning

 Minimap2 relies on SIMD instructions.
-If the end user does not have SIMD enabled, Aioli will load the `minimap2-nosimd.wasm` version, though it is considerably slower.
+If the end user does not have SIMD enabled, Aioli will load the version without SIMD, though it is considerably slower.

 To enable SIMD in your browser: